 There’s one thing no one can do without in their kitchen, and that’s a good broth.
-This is a staple ingredient that you can use in almost anything, from soups, sauces, to casseroles.

 However, you might realize that you don’t have any broth in your kitchen when you’re ready to make your next dish.